paritytech/capi/Readme.md

   <a href="">Roadmap</a> &nbsp;·&nbsp;
   <a href="">Contributing</a>
 </h4>

+Capi (Chain API) is a TypeScript toolkit for crafting interactions with Substrate-based chains.

 It offers both low-level utilities and a high-level functional effect system which abstract over a range of use cases.
 Using Capi's standard library of effects, you can easily and intuitively interact with any Substrate-based chain while also following best practices and achieving optimal performance.